 Fourteen (n=15) of these outbreaks are in the Western Cape Province.
 HPAI in wild birds in the Western Cape Province was last detected in November 2022.
-End of March 2023, samples were collected from shorebirds that were suspected to have HPAI or died and these samples tested positive for avian influenza.
-These samples
+End of March 2023, samples were collected from shorebirds that

 Four (n=4) outbreaks are in shorebirds in the Eastern Cape Province - one in the Kouga Local Municipality, three in the Nelson Mandela Bay Local Municipality.
 One (n=1) outbreak is in backyard chickens in the Nelson Mandela Bay Local Municipality.
 One (n=1) outbreak is in wild birds in the Joe Gqabi Local Municipality.